Klingri/Vortex.Plus/README.md

-# Vortex+
+# Introduction
-Vortex+ is a chrome extension or general extension for the platform "Vortex". https://discord.gg/kedeZpj8eN The Official Vortex Plus Discord Server.
+**Vortex+** also known as **Vortex.Plus** or simply **Vortex Plus**, is a chrome extension or general extension for the platform "Vortex". https://discord.gg/kedeZpj8eN is The Official Vortex Plus Discord Server.

 # Installation
-- Download the necessary files, those that aren't .txt, .md or other file formats except .js, .css and .html which you need.
+- Download the necessary files, those that aren't .txt, .md or other file formats except **.js**, **.css** and **.html** which you need.
 - Or you can just download the files in the latest release or zip folder and click unload in the extensions management.
-- Go To CHROME//EXTENSIONS Management and NOT THE CHROME WEB STORE.
+- Go To **CHROME//EXTENSIONS** Management and NOT THE CHROME WEB STORE.
-- Click "Enable Developer Mode"
+- Click "**Enable Developer Mode**"
-- Click "Load Unpacked" you should see it there and once you go to Vortex it will work if you followed all the steps correctly.
+- Click **"Load Unpacked**" you should see it there and once you go to Vortex it will work if you followed all the steps correctly.

 # Known Issues
-The Vortex+ Extension doesn't update on it's own because it doesn't exist on the chrome web store due to the strict requirements by Google.
+The Vortex+ Extension doesn't automatically update on it's own because it doesn't exist on the chrome web store due to the strict requirements by Google.
 It only has dark mode and shaders for now, and it's in the very early stages of development so expect bugs and thing's to not work untill I make it stable enough.

 # FAQ